iterative/dvc.org/content/docs/command-reference/remote/modify.md

    try to connect with those options.
 4. If `allow_anonymous_login` is set to `True`, then DVC will try to connect anonymously.
-5. If none of the steps apply, and the only variable which is set is `account_name` then DVC will try to use a
+5. If none of the parameters above are set except `account_name`, then DVC will try to use a
    [default credential](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential)
    (the information will be inferred by the current environment; including environment variables, activated logings to VS Code and `azure cli`).